EZOBOSS/MegabonkDpsMeter/README.md

 3. **Download** the latest mod release and **unzip** it
 4. **Copy** `MegabonkDpsMeter.dll` into your game’s `Mods` folder

-📁 Megabonk/
+📁 Megabonk /
-├─ Mods/
+ Mods /
-│ ├─ MegabonkDpsMeter.dll
+ MegabonkDpsMeter.dll

 ---